 Because people superimpose their expectations from a well-capitalised US company like Netflix into a startup app.

 Exactly.
-Now, if an influencer is launching a health and wellness app, it is a lot harder today, because the expectations on the product is so high.
+Now, if an influencer is launching a health and wellness app, it is a lot harder today, because the expectations on the product are so high.
 I do think what we’re seeing in the market, Kayla was obviously first to market with Sweat, but we’re seeing it start to mature.
 At Kic, because we’ve stuck to our mission, the core of what we do, we have that community, and that brand element.
 And all that time we’ve spent investing in brand – paid media is something we do a little bit of, but it’s never been a core growth pillar.
 Sometimes I’m like, ‘oh, I’d love to be able to turn that on and amplify that.’
 But even this year we’ve had our most successful year yet, and industry wide, anecdotally, I’ve learned that that is not the norm.
 And I think that is because of the brand power and all of that investment that we’ve put in, we’ve been able to stay the course.

 And the compound interest of how that builds up over time?